xamantra/zyte/README.md

 - `bun run build` — Builds for production (bundles client, emits server.js).
 - `bun run start` — Runs the production server.

 ---

+> Note: This package is using an Http server from Bun that is not compatible with Node.js.

+> This project is entirely vibe-coded with Cursor.
+Use at your own risk. (made for fun)
+---

 ## Documentation & Support